DevExpress/devextreme-demos/JSDemos/Demos/Toast/Stack/description.md

 ## Specify Position

-You can set the `position` field to a string (select *'alignment'* in the radio group) or an object (select *'coordinates'* in the radio group).
+You can set the `position` field to a string (select *'predefined'* in the radio group) or an object (select *'coordinates'* in the radio group).
 Note that if you use coordinates for the `position` field, you need to specify one vertical and one horizontal coordinate only.
 For example, if you specify *'top'*, the demo disables the *'bottom'* field, and vice versa.

 ## Specify Direction